converged-computing/flux-apps-helm/README.md

 ## Examples

 Here are all the examples.
-For any example, if you make a change to the template, do:
+For any example, you need to update dependencies before you run:

 ```bash
 helm dependency update ./<app>